Expert-Approved Tips for Getting a Flawless Complexion in Time for Your Wedding

-When it comes to prepping your skin and getting a naturally gorgeous complexion for your wedding day, Rose-Marie Swift of RMS Beauty suggests starting months in advance.
-"Beauty is an inside job," says the makeup artist and organic makeup founder.
-"It begins with your gut health, the food you eat, your water intake, and your sleeping habits.
+When it comes to prepping your skin and getting a gorgeous complexion for your wedding day, our experts agree that the work needs to begin months in advance.
+Rose-Marie Swift, makeup artist and founder of RMS Beauty, says, "Beauty is an inside job.
+It begins with your gut health, the food you eat, your water intake, and your sleeping habits.
 For excellent gut health, I recommend taking [probiotics and prebiotics].
 Incorporate them into your daily routine and you will notice a significant difference in your skin and internal health."

 Of course, a little bit of makeup will always be the perfect finishing touch to a gorgeous complexion.
 The key is to underdo it—never overdo it, Swift says.
 "Always do your makeup in natural light," she says.
 "Don't pile on your makeup, the skin is sensual and beautiful so over-application goes into thick, cakey territory."
 Her concealer—called "un" cover-up—is aptly named.
 It has even, sheer coverage that camouflages redness and dark circles while blending into the skin really well.
 Swift recommends applying it with fingers for minor touch ups.